ktonon/elm-test-extra/README.md

 elm-test-extra
 ==============

+Extra expectations, fuzzers, testers and describers.

+`elm package install` [ktonon/elm-test-extra][]

+## Example: Describing JSON Decoders

 Write concise test for JSON decoders.

-`elm package install` [ktonon/elm-test-extra][]

-## Usage

 Use the high level `describeDecoder` to quickly write tests that exercise a `Json.Decode.Decoder`.
 For example,